How are the heights measured?

 Using Little Zebra Grass in Your Garden

 Little Zebra Grass is perfect for smaller gardens, or smaller beds and spaces in larger ones.
 Use it as a specimen, perhaps among rocks and gravel, or plant it by water.
 It can be mass planted in the middle part of a bed, or as a foreground in larger beds.
 Space plants 2 feet apart for group planting.
 Grow it along a fence or in a courtyard for a striking, refined look.
-It is perfect for container planting too, looking wonderful anywhere you would use pots, such as on a terrace or even a balcony.
+It is perfect for container planting too, looking wonderful anywhere you would use pots, such as on a terrace or even on a balcony.
 Its smaller size means you can bring the distinctive softness and look of maiden grasses to your garden, no matter where you are, and no matter how small your garden is.

 You can grow the Little Zebra Grass anywhere from zone 5 all the way through hotter zones into zone 9.
 It thrives in hot weather, and it is also cold resistant.
 In zone 5 it may only flower very late in the year, and it may take longer to sprout in spring, but it is still a very worthwhile and beautiful grass to grow in that zone.